One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

 Mary Poppins also set clear boundaries with the children.

-This means if they need to take their medicine, they take it, if they need to clean their rooms, they’re doing it.
+This means if they need to take their medicine, they take it; if they need to clean their rooms, they’re doing it.

 She has expectations about children being healthy, being kind, and also following the rules.

-So, keep in mind that while Mary Poppins is great and cheerful, musical, all of those things that we love are attributes and characteristics of nannies, it just might not be possible that it happens every day.
+So, keep in mind that while being cheerful, musical, and magical are all attributes and characteristics we love in nannies, it just might not be possible for that to happen every day.

 5 1 vote